simoalanne/oil-crisis-on-car-brands-analysis/README.md

 ## Introduction

-This repository will have scripts for researching the effects of oil crisis into the actions of car brands and regions to get their car efficiency better.

-## General info

-fetchalldata.py has a general function that can be used to fetch all the data in the CSV file.
-No need to make your own function to read it
+This repository includes scripts to resarch the effects of oil crises on the manufacturing specifications of cars.
+The data has been forked from UCI Machine Learning Repository's data and we have expanded upon it slightly using Google's Gemini Pro 3 and also fix any mistakes and converting units into metric.

-## Install and runnin instructions
+## Install and running instructions

 Make a virtual environment with the command